RedHatGov/sre-workshop-dashboard/workshop/content/lab3.1_monitoring.md

 ## Summary

+Note: If you would like to check your work, you can import the pre-existing dashboard in Grafana using the workshop repo [here][9].

 This lab showed critical tasks for a SRE: creating SLOs and building graphs to monitor SLOs and error budgets.
 Both are crucial.
 You need to build consensus with different stakeholders to create SLOs, and you need to have good tools in place to monitor and act on SLOs if and when they are breached.

 Another point to emphasize: SLOs do not have to be perfect!
 Perfection is not the goal.
 You should be iterating on SLOs and their targets over time as you observe the behavior of your application.